 • How to do a successful oral presentation or a video presentation

-• How to translate science talk/writing to a language understood by the general public
+• How to translate a specialist's language into a language understood by the general public

 • How to work with the press

-• How to plan your strategic communication and become noticed
+• How to plan your strategic communication, become noticed, and gain impact